 As someone who moved a lot and likes to travel, I find myself searching for gyms in new places quite often.
 My first contact with a gym is typically through their website, and thus I’ve already seen a lot of variety in gym website design.
 Granted, it’s mostly BJJ schools websites, as that is the sport I train (with a few MMA gyms thrown in the mix).

-Your gym website being the first point of contact with many potential visitors is something we already covered before, when we polled 250+ people on how they found their current gym.
+Your school website being the first point of contact with many potential visitors is something we already covered before, when we polled 250+ people on how they found their current gym.
 And yet, too many gym websites do not do a good job representing their owners.

-The vast majority of gym websites suck
+The vast majority of gym and martial arts websites suck

 As I was looking for inspiration for our designer when we were working on our gym website feature, I got to see many types of gym websites from different sports.